Indiana-Crossroads-Of-America/FileEase/README.md

 - **PHP Script Configuration**:
   - `serve.php` manages everything from the JSON file name and its location to how it processes and intercepts "Processed Compliance Files".
-  - Set the file directory on `php L3:$directory` to the location of your JSON file.
+  - Set the file directory on `L3:$directory` to the location of your JSON file.
-  - Set the file name on `php L4:$tosFile` to correspond to your JSON file name.
+  - Set the file name on `L4:$tosFile` to correspond to your JSON file name.

 ```php
 php L3:$directory = '/srv/mount/files/';